Remembering When I Used to Walk to School

 This is an interesting way to reminisce with recreating a real-life experience that brings back childhood memories.
-Take a walk with me.

 The goal of this article is to give you an idea of how you can get in touch with your past thoughts by taking a walk in the neighborhood where you once grew up.